Why it is important to use customised articles for your company

 To avoid having to change your articles frequently, it is also sensible to draw them in ways that suit how your company might be operated in the next few years, not just what you need today.

-About our sets of articles of association
+About our sets of documents

 What you will find in your document